Moscow Air Defence District

+District history

 The Moscow Air Defence District has a long history, dating back to the Second World War.
 During the war the defence of Moscow was carried out, in part, by the 1st Air Defence Corps and the 6th Fighter Aviation Corps PVO.
 As part of these formations at the beginning of massive Nazi air raids had more than 600 fighters; more than 1,000 guns of small and medium calibers; 350 machine guns; 124 fixed anti-aircraft barrage balloons; 612 stations; and 600 anti-aircraft searchlights.
 The presence of such large forces, skillful management organisation foiled enemy attempts to inflict massive air strikes.
 Only 2.6% of the total number of Axis aircraft flew in the outskirts of Moscow as a result of their efforts.
 Air defence forces defending Moscow destroyed 738 enemy aircraft.
 In addition, assaults by the 6th Fighter Aviation Corps inflicted heavy blows, destroyed 567 enemy aircraft on the ground.
 Overall, the Air Defence Forces destroyed 1,305 aircraft, and in combat with the enemy armies of Nazi Germany and its allies, alongside the Air Force, destroyed 450 tanks and 5,000 military vehicles.

 The Moscow district air defence had been provided during the Second World War by initially the Moscow PVO Corps Region.
 The Corps Region Headquarters, then formed the Moscow Front PVO from 6 April 1942 – 10 July 1943.
 In turn, the Moscow Front PVO was redesignated as Headquarters, Special Moscow PVO Army.

 Until 1950, MiG-15 interceptor regiments were concentrated in the Moscow District to protect the capital against U.S. bomber attack.
 After 1950 significant elements, the 64th Fighter Aviation Corps, were redeployed to fight in the Korean War.

 In 1948 the North-Western Air Defence District was redesignated the Moscow Air Defence Region, which became the Moscow Air Defence District in 1950.

 In 1956, the Tagansky Protected Command Point operated as an emergency command post headquarters of the Moscow Air Defence District communication center.

 For its great contribution to strengthening the defence power of the Soviet state and its armed defence, success in combat and political training and in connection with the 50th anniversary of the Soviet Army and the Navy by the Decree of the Presidium of the Supreme Soviet of the USSR of June 22, 1968, the Moscow Air Defence District was awarded the "Order of Lenin".
 The Order was handed over to the Moscow Air Force and Air Defence District for continuity.

 The district's commander, Marshal of Aviation Anatoly Konstantinov, was replaced shortly before the Mathias Rust affair in 1988 for insufficient support of Mikhail Gorbachev's perestroika policy.